Termite Swarm Event: Please click here to fill out the questionnaire if you see termites in your home

 What Are Paper Wasps?

 Paper wasps are reddish-brown insects with yellow markings that give them a similar appearance to honey bees.
 They are a social species by nature and are known for their tendency to make cone-shaped nests out of, you guessed it, paper.
-Rather than finding it from humans, though, these scrappy pests actually make their own form of paper by chewing on wood until it turns into pulp.
+Rather than finding it from humans, these scrappy pests make their own form of paper by chewing on wood until it turns into pulp.
 Paper wasps are highly defensive of their nests and will actively sting to protect their hive if they feel threatened.
 Unlike honey bees, they can (and will!) sting as many times as needed until the threat is gone.
 Unfortunately, many people may be allergic to their venom and can have severe allergic reactions.

 The Paper Wasp Life Cycle